core-wg/resource-directory/draft-ietf-core-resource-directory.md

 5. In a 6LoWPAN, just assume the Border Router (6LBR) can act as an RD (using the ABRO option to find that {{RFC6775}}).
-   Confirmation can be obtained by sending a Unicast to `coap://[6LBR]/.well-known/core?rt=core.rd*`.
+   Confirmation can be obtained by sending a unicast to `coap://[6LBR]/.well-known/core?rt=core.rd*`.

 6. In a network that supports multicast well, discovering the RD using